DallasMorningNews/generator-dmndjango/README.md

 ## Using the staticapp

 Simply run gulp in the `staticapp` directory while developing your django project.
-Any changes made to javascript and scss files will be automatically rendered into your apps local static file directoty (presumes structure `<your_app>/static/<your_app>/<js/css/img>`).
+Any changes made to javascript and scss files will be automatically rendered into your app's local static file directory (presumes you're app's static directory is structured like this: `<your_app>/static/<your_app>/<js/css/img directory>`).

 ```bash
 $ gulp